-The deadline to submit position papers is Monday, November 11th at midnight.
+The deadline to submit position papers is: to be announced soon.

-Position papers can be submitted directly to your chair or to firstname.lastname@example.org.
+Position papers should be submitted directly to the Chair of your committee.
 Please use the subject line: Committee_Country_School (such as DISEC_Monaco_CentralHigh).

-The ClarkMUN Book Prize, which consists of a certificate and a book of the Secretary-General's choosing, goes to the one delegate at our conference who writes the best position paper at ClarkMUN.
-The Book Prize is completely independent of delegate awards so it neither disqualifies you from winning an award nor increases your likelihood of winning one.
+ClarkMUN will give two Book Awards this year, one to a Crisis Committee Delegate awarded by the Director-General, and one to a GA Committee Delegate awarded by the Secretary-General.
+Book Awards consist of a certificate and a book of the Secretary-General's/Director-General's choosing, and go to the delegates at our conference who write the best position papers.
+The Book Awards are completely independent of delegate awards, so it neither disqualifies you from winning an award nor increases your likelihood of winning one.
 It exists to recognize the very best of pre-conference delegate work, guaranteeing that those who do write position papers can still be rewarded for their efforts.